 - How should they be collected and paid to the City of Chico (e.g., collected by the Town of Paradise on an ongoing basis and paid to the City of Chico quarterly)? - 10.
 Monthly User Fees.
 A number of items need to be addressed related to the monthly fees to be paid by the Town for discharging to the Chico WPCP.
 (Note: The City does not currently break its monthly fees into treatment and collection system components.)
 Items include: - How much should the monthly user fees charged to the Town be (e.g., linked to the treatment portion of the City of Chico's current monthly user fees)? - Draft: Assuming that the City establishes a treatment portion of its monthly user fee, the Town users will pay that treatment monthly user fee to the City.
-Town users will also pay a collection system monthly user fee to the Town associated with the Town's collection system and export pipeline O&M costs. - How should they be collected and paid to the City of Chico? - Draft: The Town will collect the treatment monthly user fee from its users.
+Town users will also pay a collection system monthly user fee to the Town associated with the Town's collection system and export pipeline O&M costs. - o How should they be collected and paid to the City of Chico? - Draft: The Town will collect the treatment monthly user fee from its users.
 The Town will submit the total treatment monthly user fee amount to the City on a [monthly/quarterly] basis.
-The Town will be responsible for collecting unpaid treatment monthly user fees from its users. - How should future rate updates be handled? - Staff Draft Text: As discussed above, the Town users will pay the treatment monthly user fee to the City, including any future increases made to those fees.
-The assumption is that the City and Town users will continue paying the same monthly treatment fee. [add language describing the Prop 218 process] - [There is potential for power generation as the wastewater moves from Paradise down off the Ridge to Chico.
-Need to address potential for sharing any electrical generation revenue.] - Staff Input: It is generally not practical to generate electricity from raw wastewater flows, especially intermittent flows that we will see in the export pipeline.
+The Town will be responsible for collecting unpaid treatment monthly user fees from its users. - o How should future rate updates be handled? - Draft: As discussed above, the Town users will pay the treatment monthly user fee established in the City's fee schedule, including any future increases made to those fees.
+The assumption is that the City and Town users will pay the same monthly treatment fee based on the established fee schedule.
+Future increases will follow the Prop 218 process, including public noticing. - [There is potential for power generation as the wastewater moves from Paradise down off the Ridge to Chico.
+Need to address potential for sharing any electrical generation revenue.] - DRAFT: It is generally not practical to generate electricity from raw wastewater flows, especially intermittent flows that we will see in the export pipeline.
 Therefore, this item will not be addressed in the POA. [leave this item in the POA, to allow others to see the discussion/conclusion] - [There is potential for Chico to treat its wastewater for recycling.
-Need to address the potential for revenue sharing.] - Staff Input: Because the City's wastewater system operates as an "enterprise" fund, any income or cost resulting from water recycling will be incorporated into the City's connection fees and monthly user fees.
+Need to address the potential for revenue sharing.] - DRAFT: Because the City's wastewater system operates as an "enterprise" fund, any income or cost resulting from water recycling will be incorporated into the City's connection fees and monthly user fees.
 This item can be stated in the POA as an item not included. [leave this item in the POA, to allow others to see the discussion/conclusion]